The €3,000 Home Solar Panels Grant Ireland

 Who Qualifies for the Grant?

-- Your house must have been built before 2011
+- Houses built before 2011 qualify

 Note that having received other grants from the SEAI does not prevent you from getting the solar PV grant.
 If you own more than one house you can receive a grant for each and every address that you own.

 - Contact Energyd now to discuss your solar energy requirements

 - Arrange site survey to work out a design for your solar panels